 It is all structured and defined with layer upon layer of audible texturing provided by the trio of guitarist/vocalist Chris Edge, bassist Bryan Peel and drummer/ percussionist Cole O’Neil Robertson.
 The trio provides some powerfully illuminating music that is quite diversified and moody, it is as haunting as it is beautiful at certain points.
 With this much feeling will always come thinking and that is more as matter of fact here, there’s a definite thought-out process at play.

 While I enjoyed A Very Loud Death‘s ‘Lanterns‘ album in its entirety, I especially liked the vibe of the last few songs for some reason.
 The mid-way point of the record (“The Ease Of Absurdity“, “Deserts“, “The Wild“) really sets the stage for things to contrast, should they.
 For me, they do but in a rather subtle, probably indistinguishable way to most.

-But as they do, or once have, I definitely dig the vibery of “Circus Mind“, “Daughters Of Melpomene” and “Still Life: Cactus In A Cage“.
-These trio of tunes take you on a careening rollercoaster of highs and lows, as does this album itself, but I took deeper notice here, especially in the heavier thrust of “Daughters Of Melpomene“, my favorite song I must say.
+But as they do, or once have, I definitely dig the vibery of “Circus Mind“, “Daughters Of Melpomene“, and “Still Life: Cactus In A Cage“.
+This trio of tunes takes you on a careening rollercoaster of highs and lows, as does this album itself, but I took deeper notice here, especially in the heavier thrust of “Daughters Of Melpomene“, my favorite song I must say.

-A Very Loud Death has some live performances coming up soon too and here they are:
+A Very Loud Death has some live performances coming up this month in 2018, and here they are: